KChungTM/craigslistscraper/README.md

 Basic Craigslist Scraper
 ------------------------

-Created to practice JavaScript as well as learn how to scrap websites using Puppeteer.
-I plan to learn how to use MongoDB using this sample data.
+Created to learn JavaScript as well as learn how to scrap websites using Puppeteer.
+I plan to learn how to use MongoDB using this sample data in the future but for now I'll keep practicing my webscraping skills.